 Upon the completion of this offering, certain of our employees, including our named executive officers, will receive one-time grants of awards under the Plan consisting of time-based restricted stock units that vest on the third anniversary of the grant date, subject to the grantee's continuous service through such date.
-Mr. Gupta will receive time-based restricted stock units with a grant date value equal to \$3,200,000, Mr. Mitchell will receive time-based restricted stock units with a grant date value equal to \$800,000, and Mr. Stolove will receive time-based restricted stock units with a grant date value equal to \$400,000.
+Mr. Gupta will receive time-based restricted stock units with a grant date value equal to \$3,200,000, Mr. Mitchell will receive time-based restricted stock units with a grant date value equal to stock units with a grant date value equal to \$800,000, and Mr. Stolove will receive time-based restricted stock units with a grant date value equal to \$800,000, and Mr.